hikari82/HVLauncher/README.md

-I made this so it can be easier if you want to setup a windows to be able to boot a specific games.
+I made this so it can be easier if i want to setup a windows to be able to boot some specific games.
-It also manages and have some other option.
+It also manages and have some other options.
 Feel free to use and DYOR.